Medha Patkar: About Narmada Bachao Andolan

-Narmada Bachao Andolan (NBA) is a social movement protesting against the dam on river Narmada which began in 1985 consisting of Adivasis, farmers, fish workers, labourers, and others in the Narmada valley along with the intellectuals including environmentalists, human rights activists, Scientists, academicians, artists who stand for just and sustainable development.
+Narmada Bachao Andolan (NBA) is a social movement protesting against the dam on river Narmada which began in 1985 consisting of Adivasis, farmers, fish workers, labourers, and others in the Narmada valley along with the intellectuals including environmentalists, human rights activists, Scientists, academics, artists who stand for just and sustainable development.
 Sardar Sarovar Dam in Gujarat is one of the biggest dams on Narmada where the non-violent people's struggle has questioned social and environmental costs, undemocratic planning, and unjust distribution of benefits.
 The struggle is still on in the Sardar Sarovar affected areas and also other large and medium dams on Narmada and its tributaries.
 It has led to thousands of project-affected families receiving land-based rehabilitation and continues to fight against submergence and displacement without rehabilitation of more than 40,000 families residing in these submergence areas of Sardar Sarovar to date.
-Many of its claims and critique on economic, social, and environmental aspects of the Sardar Sarovar and Narmada valley development project stand vindicated today.
+Few of the claims and critique on economic, social, and environmental aspects of the Sardar Sarovar and Narmada valley development project stand vindicated today.
 Patkar has also questioned the wisdom of the currently popular developmental strategy of linking rivers in India as a means to address issues of water shortage.

-NBA has been running JEEVANSHALAS- schools of life, since 1992 with about 5,000 students have passed out and many graduated.
-Tens of them are under training in athletics and some have won many awards.
-NBA also successfully established and managed two micro-hydro projects which got submerged due to the SS dam.
-It has been working in many sectors over the last 30 years including health, employment guarantee, Right to Food and PDS, rehabilitation, and environment protection.
+NBA has been running Jeevan shalas- schools of life, since 1992.
+NBA also successfully established and managed a micro-hydro projects which got submerged due to the flood in the Narmada Valley.

+Critics argue that dam's benefits include provision of drinking water, power generation and irrigation facilities.
+However, it is believed that the campaign, led by the NBA activists, has held up the project's completion, and NBA supporters have attacked on local people who accepted compensation for moving.
+Others have argued that the Narmada Dam protesters are little more than environmental extremists, who use pseudoscientific agitprop to scuttle the development of the region and that the dam will provide agricultural benefits to millions of poor in India.
+There had also been instances of the NBA activists turning violent and attacking rehabilitation officer from Narmada Valley Development Authority (NVDA), which caused damage to the contractor's machinery.

+The NBA has been accused of lying under oath in court about land ownership in areas affected by the dam.
+The Supreme Court has mulled perjury charges against the group.